Small-$x$ factorisation in the target fragmentation region

-In this paper, we investigate for the first time jet production in SIDIS in the target fragmentation region in the Regge limit~\cite{Regge:1959mz}, i.e.~small $x_{\rm Bj}\ll1$ at fixed $Q^2$.
-Our study is also motivated by the connection~\cite{Chen:2024bpj} between fracture functions and nucleon energy-energy correlators~\cite{Liu:2022wop}, a novel observable proposed to search for saturation effects at small $x$~\cite{Liu:2023aqb}.
-For the sake of simplicity, we consider the longitudinally polarised photon contribution.
+For the sake of simplicity, we consider the longitudinally polarised photon contribution to SIDIS.
 An analogous analysis can be carried out for the transversely polarized case.
-Surprisingly, unlike hadron/jet measured in the current hemisphere, which give power suppressed contributions to the longitudinal structure function~\cite{Mulders:1995dh,Bacchetta:2006tn,Vladimirov:2021hdn,Rodini:2023plb,Ebert:2021jhy}, we demonstrate here (i) that the single-inclusive jet cross-section in SIDIS mediated by a longitudinally polarised photon is LP (i.e.~not suppressed by $P_\perp/Q$ for $Q\gg P_\perp$) starting from next-to-leading order (NLO) in the strong coupling $\alpha_s$, and controlled by jets produced in the target fragmentation region, (ii) that this LP contribution factorises in terms of TMD quark and gluon jet fracture functions for which we give explicit analytic expressions in the saturation regime $P_\perp\sim Q_s$ with $Q_s$ the nucleus saturation scale.
+Surprisingly, unlike hadron/jet measured in the current hemisphere, which give power suppressed contributions to the longitudinal structure function~\cite{Mulders:1995dh,Bacchetta:2006tn,Vladimirov:2021hdn,Rodini:2023plb,Ebert:2021jhy}, we demonstrate here (i) that the single-inclusive jet cross-section in SIDIS mediated by a longitudinally polarised photon is LP (i.e.~not suppressed by $P_\perp/Q$ for $Q\gg P_\perp$) starting from next-to-leading order (NLO) in the strong coupling $\alpha_s$, and controlled by jets produced in the TFR, (ii) that this LP contribution factorises in terms of extended quark and gluon jet fracture functions for which we give explicit analytic expressions in the saturation regime $P_\perp\sim Q_s$ with $Q_s$ the nucleus saturation scale.

 Our strategy to achieve this is simple: we shall extract the LP contribution to the single-inclusive jet cross-section in longitudinally polarised DIS based on the NLO formula \textit{valid for general jet kinematics} at small $x$.
 A byproduct of this calculation will be the proof that the LP term in the $P_\perp/Q$ expansion comes indeed from jets produced in the target hemisphere.
-The benefit of using jets is to avoid non perturbative inputs like final state fragmentation functions~\cite{Dumitru:2005gt,Caucal:2024nsb}, although the phase space for producing jets with large enough $P_\perp$ while being in the regime $P_\perp\ll Q,x_{\rm Bj}\ll 1$ is quite narrow at the EIC (the situation will be more favourable at future high energy $e^-$-$p/A$ colliders~\cite{LHeCStudyGroup:2012zhm,FCC:2018byv,LHeC:2020van,Bruning:2260408}).
+The benefit of using jets is to avoid non perturbative inputs like final state fragmentation functions~\cite{Dumitru:2005gt,Caucal:2024nsb}, although the phase space for producing jets with large enough $P_\perp$ while being in the regime $P_\perp\ll Q,x_{\rm Bj}\ll 1$ is quite narrow at the EIC (the situation will be more favourable at future high energy $e^-$-$p/A$ colliders~\cite{LHeCStudyGroup:2012zhm,FCC:2018byv,LHeC:2020van,Bruning:2260408}).A more systematic hadron vs.~jet analysis should be conducted using suitable jet definitions~\cite{Catani:1992zp,Webber:1993bm,Cacciari:2011ma,Caucal:2024vbv,Arratia:2020ssx} and handling non-perturbative effects.